 Blakely while providing for the long-term needs of fish and wildlife.

 covers about 30,000 acres of Port Blakely forestland in Clackamas County.
-ODF
+Prior to this latest project, ODF

 covering a total of about 3,500 acres in Oregon.